Hendrik de Boer

 Nowadays he serves as a fulltime military euphoniumplayer at the orchestra's of the Dutch Landforces.

 Next to his study 'euphonium' Hendrik studied 'wind-, fanfare-, and brassband-conducting' by Tijmen Botma and Klaas van der Woude at the same conservatory.
 For this course he also graduated succesfully in 2012.
 During and after his study he followed several masterclasses by Bjorn Sagstad, Allan Withington, Jose Rafael Pascual Vilaplana and Rune Bergmann.
 Nowadays he is conductor of the 'Heerenveens Muziekcorps' Heerenveen (windband) and is he regularly invited as guestconductor.

 During the last couple of years composing and arranging music started to be more and more important as part of Hendrik his musical activities.
 He composed and arranged for several artists and ensembles like Femke IJlstra, Bart Schneemann, Perry Hoogendijk, Sytze Pruiksma, Robbert Vos, Ian Bousfield, the Dutch 'Blazersensemble', brassband 'Soli Brass' Leeuwarden and brassband 'De Waldsang' Buitenpost.
-His arrangement of Paul Hindemith's 'March' from 'Symphonic Metamorphosis' is performed by the European Youth Brassband, during the European Brassband Championships 2015 and is also published on the cd 'Highlights from the European Brassband Championships 2015'.
+His arrangement of Paul Hindemith's 'March' from 'Symphonic Metamorphosis' was performed by the European Youth Brassband, during the European Brassband Championships 2015 and is also published on the cd 'Highlights from the European Brassband Championships 2015'.
 In 2018 his composition 'Mystic Echoes' was used as the set work of the challenge section at the European Brassband Championships 2018.